data consistency checks for OSM

 Exporting a section of the map into a GPX-styled list of waypoints for use with GPS units

 You can specify a list of error types you want to have in the file as well as a bounding box on the map.
-This export will return up to 100 waypoints.
-This limit could be increased, in case there is demand.
+This export will return up to 10000 waypoints.

 There is a link on the lower left corner of the map-page pointing to the GPX service that always includes the current error type selection and view from the map.

 Watching a section of the map for newly found errors